elizafairlady/ish/docs/tutorial.md

 **Defining your own modules:**

+Inside a `defmodule` block, `fn` defines named functions.
+Guards, pattern matching, and multi-clause dispatch all work the same way they do at the top level:

 ```
 defmodule Math do
-  def abs do
+  fn abs do
     n when n >= 0 -> n
     n -> 0 - n
   end

-  def clamp val, lo, hi do
+  fn clamp val, lo, hi do
     Math.max lo, (Math.min val, hi)
   end

-  def max a, b when a >= b do a end
+  fn max a, b when a >= b do a end
-  def max _, b do b end
+  fn max _, b do b end
-  def min a, b when a <= b do a end
+  fn min a, b when a <= b do a end
-  def min _, b do b end
+  fn min _, b do b end
 end

 Math.abs (0 - 5)            # 5
 Math.clamp 10, 0, 5         # 5
 ```

-`def` works like `fn` inside a module — guards, pattern matching, multi-clause dispatch all work.
 Functions inside a module can call each other by name.
 Prefix a name with `_` to make it private.

 **Importing with `use`:**